abaj8494/10khrs-ai-ml-dl/PORTFOLIO/1-supervised-learning/README.md

-the files within this folder contain THEORY regarding the model. this means scratch implementations, attacking common problems with this model, etc.
+the files within this folder contain THEORY regarding the model. this means scratch implementations and mathematics. then in the problems folder are the classical problems that were shownoff in the `Queen of the hill` subsection.

-this is how I learn my machine learning and become a _scientist_. the PROBLEMS folder is where I practice my skills and become an ML _engineer_
+here I learn my machine learning and become a _scientist_. the PROBLEMS folder is where I practice my skills and become an ML practioner / engineer.

-the methods themselves, within the context of SUPERVISED learning, are usually general-purpose.
+the methods themselves, within the context of SUPERVISED learning, are usually general-purpose, though at times the assumptions made in one model can be better for a particular problem.
-    - this does not mean that they should be used for both **regression** and **classification** problems, it just mean that they _can_ be.